jgmarch2/Financial-Data-Capstone/README.md

 CVX - Chevron
 TLT - 20 + year Treasury Bonds

 This project finds the performance, expected return, and risk of each asset over the past year.
+I also find how correlated the assets are with eachother.
 Towards the end we find out the optimal portfolio when taking into account all the information above.

 I attached the plots in PDF format and the outputs in the outputs section.